hangjunw/termite-trap-gas-sensing/README.md

 # A Networked Multi-Gas Sensing System for In-Trap Monitor-ing of Termite-Associated CO₂ and CH₄: Design and Evaluation

-A networked sensor node measures CO₂ (NDIR), CH₄ (MOx) and temperature/humidity inside sealed termite chambers holding 105–500 workers.
-This repository holds the measurements, the analysis code that regenerates every table and figure in the paper, and the documentation needed to reuse the data.
+We built a networked system that records CO₂ (NDIR), a metal-oxide CH₄ channel, temperature and humidity inside sealed traps, polled over RS-485/Modbus by one host.

 The CSV (`termite_gas_measurements.csv`) is the **only** data file released.
 It is plain text so that GitHub can diff it and so that Excel, R, MATLAB or Python can open it without a reader.